batstateu-is/2025-BatstateU-IS/README.md

 <p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Furtehrmore, in accordance with the Future Engineers Rulebook, which specifies that the robot must utilize only one main power button for activation, the system was designed so that the SPIKE™ Prime Hub’s power button simultaneously powers the UPS-18650 module and the LMS-ESP32.
 This combined power management approach ensures a synchronized startup and shutdown across all electronic subsystems, preventing inconsistent power status or data transmission errors.
 Discussed at Section 7.
 Engineering Factor is the wiring diagram, detailing how the UPS-18650, LMS-ESP32, and SPIKE™ Prime Hub are interconnected, showing the power delivery path and serial communication interface integrated into the robot’s electrical architecture.</p>

 ### 2.2..
 Microcontroller Management
 <p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The microcontroller management system ensures that there is seamless coordination between the robot’s controllers and connected electronic components to enable efficient prcoessing of data and real-time decision-making.
-Specifically, the SPIKE™ Prime Hub serves as the main controller that handles decision-making within the robot and commands for movements it should perform, while the LMS-ESP32 module functions as an interface for external sensors through serial communication.
-Powered by the UPS-18650 module and SPIKE™ Prime Hub Rechargeable Battery, this setup is tested to provide stable regulation of voltage and uninterrupted operation.
+Specifically, the <b>SPIKE™ Prime Hub</b> serves as the main controller that handles decision-making within the robot and commands for movements it should perform, while the <b>LMS-ESP32</b> module functions as an interface for external sensors through serial communication.
+Powered by the <b>UPS-18650</b> module and <b>SPIKE™ Prime Hub Rechargeable Battery</b>, this setup is tested to provide stable regulation of voltage and uninterrupted operation.
 Together, these critical controllers manage data flow and maintain synchronization, ensuring that the robot operates smoothly and responds accurately in coordination to the environment it sees.

 <center>